 The celebration that we were passed over by the spirit of death in Egypt.
-The day that Jesus died for us.
-We take communion, eat the Passover lamb, bitter herbs, and unleavened bread on this day.
+We eat lamb, bitter herbs, and unleavened bread on this day.

 The Feast of Unleavened Bread is when we left Egypt!
-It was the day that Jesus was buried.
 We remove all leavening from our homes during this 7-day holiday, and eat unleavened bread.
 The first and last days are Sabbath rest days.

 Feast of First Fruits

 Shavuot, the day we have been waiting for!
-I believe our daily counting (Counting the omer) until Shavuot is reminiscent of when God prepared the people to receive the Law on Mount Sinai and again when Jesus told the disciples to wait in Jerusalem for the coming of the Holy Spirit.
+I believe our daily counting (Counting the omer) until Shavuot is reminiscent of when God prepared the people to receive the Law on Mount Sinai.
 It is an exciting time and I am always a little sad when everything is over.
 This is a sabbath-rest day.

 After a long 4 months without any holidays, it begins again!
 It is a day of joy, gladness, and for sounding trumpets!
-It is also believed that Jesus will return during this holiday.
-This is a day of rest.
+This is a sabbath day of rest.

-This holy day is the perfect day to reflect on Jesus’ sacrifice for us and that we no longer need to offer animals sacrifices for our sins.
+This is the Holy Day of Atonement.
 This is a day of strict rest and a day of prayer and fasting.
 Some people fast on this day and others do not.
-Pray and decide which you will do on this day.
+Pray and decide what you will do on this day.

 This day is also called “The Time of Our Joy”.
 This is an 8-day feasting holiday.
 We spend 7 days in the booth dwelling in remembrance of when God caused our forefathers to dwell in tents for 40 years in the wilderness.
-It is also believed that Jesus was born during this holiday.
 The first and eighth days are Sabbath rest days.